coccoinomane/web3client/README.md

 - Easily create a client to interact with EVM-compatible chains
 - Perform ERC20 operations, using the token name (e.g. USDC) instead of address.
-- Interact with the most popular chains: Ethereum, Binance, Avalanche and more to come!
+- Interact with the most popular chains: Ethereum, Binance, Avalanche, Arbitrum One, zkSync Era, and more to come!
 - Save gas by setting an upper limit on the base fee.
 - Need more flexibility?
 Use directly the underlying web3.py client.